section-engineering-education/engineering-education/content/articles/Writing-a-Flutter-Web-Plugin/index.md

 All the essential code for creating a package is contained in this class.
 As a result, understanding Flutter's MethodChannel APIs is no longer required to design platform-specific plugin implementations.
 Web-based URL launcher When designing a platform interface package for a plugin, keep these considerations in mind.

-1.It is possible to create a platform-interface method for each plugin area that makes use of MethodChannel.
-A upshot of this is that the plugin package can be more adaptable because it doesn't import abstractions from the platform interface package.
+1. It is possible to create a platform interface method for each plugin area that makes use of MethodChannel.
+An upshot of this is that the plugin package can be more adaptable because it does not import abstractions from the platform interface package.

 2. Make sure to use package:plugin_platform_interface to force your platform interface implementers to use extends instead of implements.

 ### Conclusion
 Thanks to the Flutter framework's versatility, you can now create apps for iOS, Android, and the web using the same codebase.
-In this case, you may convert existing Flutter code written in Dart to operate on the web because it's the same framework and the web is just another device target for your project.
-It's time to start writing your plugins!.
+In this case, you may convert existing Flutter code written in Dart to operate on the web because it's the same framework, and the web is just another device target for your project.
+It is time to start writing your plugins!.